-Pathways in this career cluster prepare students for careers in counseling and mental health services, family and community services and personal care and consumer services.
+Pathways in this career cluster prepare students for careers in family and community services, family and community services and personal care and consumer services.
 Students will receive education and practical work experience that will allow them to begin their careers after high school graduation or to continue their studies through postsecondary education.